Teaching at the Interface of Science & Religion

 Capstone is designed as a follow-up to Foundations for teachers and administrators of truly exceptional schools that have either completed our first-year seminar or who have already developed substantial courses in the dialogue between science and religion.
 Held on the campus of the University of Notre Dame over the next 3 years, Capstone is an intensive 2.5-day seminar, focusing on advanced issues in science and religion with a continued emphasis on curricular development.

-This summer Prof. Stephen Barr, Ph.D., a leading particle physicist at the University of Delaware and president of the Society of Catholic Scientists, will discuss how new developments in the fields of particle physics and quantum theory teacher might approach consciousness and free will in their theology and science classes.
+In the summer of 2017, Stephen M. Barr, a leading particle physicist at the University of Delaware and president of the Society of Catholic Scientists, led our inaugural seminar on how new developments in the fields of particle physics and quantum theory teacher might approach consciousness and free will in their theology and science classes.
+In 2019 we will focus on evolution, biblical creation narratives, and the question of extraterrestrial life.

 Eligible schools must apply with two teachers and one administrator.
 In addition to accommodation in air-conditioned dorm rooms (single occupation) and board, participants will receive an honorarium of $200.